marekdano/vanilla-js-app/PRESENTATION.md

 # Did you know?
 Let's see what we have available these days.
 Walk through a dozen of samples demonstrating the power of contemporary JavaScript.

+* 01 DOM Manipulations - JQuery-like API for accessing DOM elements
+* 02 Modules - first-class code modules in JavaScript
+* 03 Modules Tree - predictable and hierarchic loading of modules
+* 04 Dynamic Modules - loading of code modules on request
+* 05 String Literals - simple templating in pure JavaScript
+* 06 Classes - OOP in JavaScript, with inheritance and polymorphism
+* 07 Static Classes - semantically clean singletons
+* 08 Arrow Functions - concise functions with lexical `this`
+* 09 Spread Operator - the most versatile operator in whole of JS
+* 10 Destructuring - just as good as spread operator
+* 11 Async/Await - simpler syntax for asynchronous code
+* 12 Custom Elements - custom HTML components without Angular
+* 13 Shadow DOM - sandboxed components, no more leaky CSS
+* CSS Variables - a cherry on the top, a serious contender to SASS

 # Sample application
 In this walkthrough we will look at a sample app, where all this goodness has been applied: